-3. ADOPTION OF NEW AND REVISED HKFRSs
+3. ADOPTION OF AMENDED HKFRSs

-(a) Adoption of new and revised HKFRSs - effective 1 April 2021
+(a) Adoption of amended HKFRSs - effective 1 April 2022

-In the current year, the Group has applied for the first time the following amendments issued by the HKICPA, which are relevant to and effective for the Group's financial statements for the annual period beginning on 1 April 2021.
+In the current year, the Group has applied for the first time the following amendments issued by the HKICPA, which are relevant to and effective for the Group's consolidated financial statements for the annual period beginning on 1 April 2022.